 On the other hand, "alienability" can refer to the content of the right in question.
 In this sense the holder of an alienable right, while still "nominally" holding the right in question, may decide not to exercise, or enjoy, or secure the satisfaction of the right, or he can even decide to commit himself not to exercise or enjoy the right.
-In such cases, the right-holder renounces the benefits or protections (or some of the
+In such cases, the right-holder renounces the benefits or protections (or some of the benefits or protections) that that right would secure to him, while at the same time still "having" the right in question.

-9 A right can obviously cease to exist or to pertain to the right-holder also as a consequence of decisions of third parties (the State, or other subjects endowed with the relevant power), as well as of objective states of affairs (eg, the death of the right-holder, the passing of a certain amount of time, etc).
+A right can obviously cease to exist or to pertain to the right-holder also as a consequence of decisions of third parties (the State, or other subjects endowed with the relevant power), as well as of objective states of affairs (eg, the death of the right-holder, the passing of a certain amount of time).
 Such cases, of course, are not relevant for the matter of the "alienability" of a right.